Publications, Pharmaceutical

 1 Oct 2015

-Recognizing the trend toward preservative-free topical drugs, in 2006, Aptar Pharma started the development of the Ophthalmic Squeeze Dispenser (OSD), a multi-dose device designed for unpreserved eye drops.3 The system is designed in a common squeeze bottle shape to ensure user acceptance.
-The first commercial product registered under the European Medical Device Directive using the OSD as primary packaging was VISMED Multi, an artificial tear product by Swiss Eye Care expert TRB Chemedica, introduced to the market in 2011.
+Recognizing the trend toward preservative-free topical drugs, in 2006, Aptar Pharma started the development of the Ophthalmic Squeeze Dispenser (OSD), a multi-dose dispenser designed for unpreserved eye drops.3 The system is combined with a common squeeze bottle designed to support user acceptance.
+The first commercial product registered under the European Medical Device Directive using the OSD as the preservative-free dispensing technology was VISMED Multi, an artificial tear product by Swiss Eye Care expert TRB Chemedica, introduced to the market in 2011.
 To date, more than 25 million OSDs were sold as preservative-free multi-dose systems for several products, and many new projects are on the way.
-The key question we will answer in this review is how a single device can fit a wide range of formulations for different conditions and diseases?
+The key question we will answer in this review is how this innovative technology platform can fit a wide range of formulations for different conditions and diseases?

 Request Access